$25 Billion Market, One Company Grabbing the Biggest Share

 For the Platform Team: Integrations and Extensibility

-The integration library is the broadest in the industry: 750+ technologies, including every major cloud provider, container orchestrator, database, cache, queue, web server, and programming language runtime.
-Each integration ships with pre-built dashboards, default monitors, and recommended configurations.
-We enabled integrations for AWS (27 services), Kubernetes, PostgreSQL, Redis, Kafka, Nginx, and several application frameworks.
-Total configuration time: about 3 hours, most of which was spent on the Kafka integration which required JMX configuration on the broker side.
+750+ integrations.
+I don't think anyone else comes close to that number right now.
+Every major cloud provider, container orchestrator, database, cache, queue, web server, language runtime -- each one ships with pre-built dashboards, default monitors, and recommended configs.
+We turned on integrations for AWS (27 services), Kubernetes, PostgreSQL, Redis, Kafka, Nginx, and a handful of application frameworks.
+About 3 hours total to configure everything.
+Most of that time went to Kafka, which needed JMX setup on the broker side.
+Everything else was basically click-and-go.

 The Learning Curve and Onboarding Reality